 Purchased used vehicle for trips from dealer paid cash.
 Told me he would mail title docs they were at other location of dealership ( in another state) month later docs reveal dealership never had title - I cannot get title or tags.
 See questions above.
 They don’t own vehicle so returning to...
 Read more »

 You could try reposting your question in the Landlord-Tenant section, since it hasn't been picked up in four weeks.
 You are correct in that it involves a contractual/business law matter, but you are speaking of remedies of a company that may have arisen under a lease.
-What you describe sounds like...Read more »
+What you describe sounds...Read more »

 We are going round & round with a current vendor and they sent us over a signed agreement/payment terms from 8 years ago that someone agreed to way before myself or my Controller started here.
 Trying to figure out how long these are valid?